★ Investing Strategy Research & Guides ★

 Warren Buffett is the world’s most successful and famous value investor for a good reason.

-Buffett is widely admired because he is one of the world’s richest people.
+Buffett is widely admired because he is among the world’s richest people.
 Most of that fortune comes from stock in his company, Berkshire Hathaway (NYSE: BRK.B).
 Much of Berkshire Hathaway’s money comes from its stock holdings, which Buffett helps pick.

 Value Investing Performance Chart: Berkshire Hathaway Inc. Performance vs. the S&P 500.